Babies this age are honing all five senses, understanding and learning more and

 Help improve your baby's sight skills with these tips:

 If your baby has been looking at the same toys or crib mobile for several months,

 now is a good time to change the scenery.
-At around 5 or 6 months
+By this age, most babies

 Babies this age enjoy more complex patterns and color variations.
 Try reading